nachonavarro/gabes/README.rst

 	                        Set this flag to include point-and-permute
 	  -grr3, --grr3         Set this flag for GRR3 garbled circuits
-	  -free, --free-xor     Set this flag for free-xor garbled circuits -grr2, --grr2         Set this flag for GRR2 garbled circuits -fle, --flexor        Set this flag for flexor garbled circuits -half, --half-gates   Set this flag for half gates garbled circuits
+	  -free, --free-xor     Set this flag for free-xor garbled circuits -fle, --flexor        Set this flag for flexor garbled circuits -half, --half-gates   Set this flag for half gates garbled circuits